drips-network/app/docs/DEVELOPMENT.md

 ```

 After doing this, the app will display the token within all token pickers.
 Alternatively, you can also run through adding the custom token via the UI within your test.

+#### Note on shared state of E2E env

+With our current setup, an E2E test env containing of local testnet and drips contracts is deployed before all E2E tests are executed, and not reset between runs, meaning that all E2E tests share the same local environment state.
+There is currently one unit test that runs through topping up, creating a stream, switching over to another user, and verifying the incoming stream is there.
+Other E2E tests that are independent of the top-up balance & streams may be set up to run in parallel (e.g. testing setting up a split), but anything that depends on some token being topped up, or a stream existing, should probably be appended to the existing `top-up-create-stream` fixture.
+In the future, we may consider writing a function that allows resetting the local testnet from within Playwright.

+#### `isPlaywrightTest` and `playwrightAddress`

+Unfortunately, two major differences in app logic for E2E tests couldn't be avoided: Firstly, the app uses a mock wallet store that connects to the local testnet instead of the real one, and IPFS access is mocked using localstorage.
+The logic checks for a variable `window.isPlaywrightTest` being true.
+The mock wallet store also checks for `window.playwrightAddress`, and initializes itself to be connected to that address.
+In order to make use of these adjustments, call `page.addInitScript` and set the two variables.

 ## 😱 Advanced